AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 - `sidebar1.toggle`

-Now, using the documentation for [`<amp-sidebar>`](../../../documentation/components/reference/amp-sidebar.md) and the list of [AMP Events and Actions](../../../documentation/guides-and-tutorials/learn/amp-actions-and-events.md), add a navigation menu that matches the following specifications:
+Now, using the documentation for [`<amp-sidebar>`](../../../documentation/components/reference/amp-sidebar.md) and the list of [ABC Events and Actions](../../../documentation/guides-and-tutorials/learn/amp-actions-and-events.md), add a navigation menu that matches the following specifications:

 - In the `<header>` element of the page, add a `<div>` containing the text icon ☰ that toggles the sidebar when tapped.